hashgraph/hedera-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

 ### Prioritization (MoSCoW)

-- **Must Have**: Immediate hash return, signature validation, hash computation.
+- **Must Have**: Synchronously hash computation and immediate hash return.
 - **Should Have**: Error handling mechanisms for failed transactions.
 - **Could Have**: Enhanced get transaction receipt endpoints to provide more detailed processing status.
 - **Won’t Have**: Full processing before returning a transaction hash.